Larry-Cui/notebook/docs/immigration/810/weekTwonotes.md

     - “case summaries and digests” are not, in fact, secondary sources – they are more often characterized as **"finding tools"**.
 An important point to remember: **case digest databases exist both in Westlaw and Lexis, but not in CanLII.**
     - **<span class="Coral">Noting up Statutes</span>**: **Finding case law that has interpreted the various provisions ofa statute is also a key component of statute law research, and is referred to as noting-up.** Judicial consideration of the statute can be found using the noting-up features in databases such as WestlawNext Canada, LexisNexis Quicklaw, and CanLII.
         - There are two parts.
 In the first part of a note up for legislation, you **check for currency** - ensuring your target legislation is in force, not repealed, and that you are looking at the most up-to-date version.
 In the second part you **check for judicial consideration**: how courts and tribunals have interpreted and applied that legislation in decided cases.
+        - Noting Up Step 1: Currency
+            - check Justice Laws website
+            - check that no amending provisions have been enacted and come into force during the currency gap using [LEGISinfo](https://www.parl.ca/LegisInfo/en/overview){:target="\_blank"}
+        - Noting up Step 2: Judicial treatment
+            - To help you do so, you will use a citator
+            - In CanLII, you can navigate to your target section and click on the speech bubble.
+Then click on "Citing documents"
     - **<span class="Coral">Noting-up Cases</span>**: Noting-up involves finding the history of a case and the subsequent cases that have considered the case you are noting-up.
+        - court decisions are not binding on administrative tribunals at all.
+This may be true in some situations, but less so **in the case of immigration law**.
+        - the Supreme Court noted in *Canada (Minister of Citizenship and Immigration) v Vavilov*, 2019 SCC 65 at para 111 (emphasis added): "**It is evident that both statutory and common law will impose constraints on how and what an administrative decision maker can lawfully decide.**"
+        - the IRB itself has said “[The IRB must follow decisions of the Federal Court and the Supreme Court of Canada](https://irb.gc.ca/en/legal-policy/policies/Pages/PolIntervention.aspx){:target="\_blank"}” .
+        - first step of the note up, we consider the effect of the passage of time on our target case.
+We look at the history of that decision.
+        - In the second step, we investigate the subsequent judicial treatment or judicial consideration of our target case.
+In other words, we want to know how other courts have subsequently treated our target decision.
     - The legal research checklist suggested in the McCormack text consists of 10 high-level steps:
         - Identify the legally relevant facts and articulate the legal issues.
         - Identify relevant keywords.